extaraordinary/extaraordinary/README.md

 # About Me

-I’m a doctoral candidate and research assistant in the Department of Materials Science and Engineering at CMU, working with Dr. Ismaila Dabo.
+I am a doctoral candidate and research assistant in the Department of Materials Science and Engineering at CMU, working with Dr. Ismaila Dabo.
 Fun facts about me:

 - 💡 I love exploring new ideas.
 - 📖 I love reading books.